brillout/wildcard-api/docs/readme.template.md

 For an API used by that many (third-party) developers, GraphQL is the right tool.

-But
+But,
-for small to medium-sized projects [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is often enough.
+for small to medium-sized projects, [RPC](/docs/what-is-rpc.md#what-is-rpc) such as Wildcard is often enough.
-RPC is especially well suited for prototypes which usually only need only API endpoints.
+RPC is especially well suited for prototypes which usually need only few API endpoints &mdash;
 RPC allows you to quickly deliver, modify, and evolve an MVP.

 Deciding whether to use REST or GraphQL for an application that does not yet exist